 Advanced higher courses have defied predictions with a record number of entries in 2009.

-The figures, which show a surge of interest in maths and the sciences, are a surprise boost to education leaders.
-Many predicted cutbacks would force schools to abandon them because of the small classes involved.
+The figures, which show a particular surge of interest in maths and the sciences, are a surprise boost to education leaders.
+Many had predicted that cutbacks would force schools to abandon Advanced Highers because of the small classes involved.

-But some fear a two-tier provision is developing, and say the rise in uptake over the last three years has been inflated by the independent sector's embrace of the Advanced Higher.
+But some fear that a two-tier provision is developing and say the rise in uptake over the past three years has been inflated by the independent sector's embrace of the qualifications.
+They even seem well on their way to denting the prevalence of A-levels in Scotland's independent sector.

 Pass rates in Advanced Higher have risen this year by 2 per cent, to 77.8 per cent, and in Highers by only 0.8 per cent, to 74.2 per cent.

-Much of the increased uptake has been in independent schools - a rise of 16 per cent since 2006, but only 6 per cent in local authority schools (both sectors saw a rise of 4 per cent between 2008 and 2009).
+Much of the increased uptake has been in independent schools: since 2006, it has risen by 16 per cent in independent schools, but by only 6 per cent in local authority schools (both sectors saw a rise of about 4 per cent between 2008 and 2009). hh.